atlassian/atlassian-connect-example-app-node/README.md

 # atlassian-connect-sample-app-node

 ## About
-This repository contains a Node JS starter for building an [Atlassian Connect app](https://developer.atlassian.com/cloud/jira/platform/getting-started-with-connect/).
+This repository contains a [Express](https://expressjs.com/en/4x/api.html) starter for building an [Atlassian Connect app](https://developer.atlassian.com/cloud/jira/platform/getting-started-with-connect/).
 This app is aimed to help you to easily add your integration in Jira.

 ## Table of Contents